-In summary, Paul didn’t make a living from his spiritual work in Corinth, Thessalonica, or Ephesus.
+In summary, while Paul acknowledges that he accepted support from other churches while he was in Corinth, he did not make a living from his spiritual work in Corinth, Thessalonica, or Ephesus.
 In fact, he refused to do so.
 And he refused to do so because:

 Paul’s Example and Ministers Today: Three Caveats

 Likewise, if we want one person to officiate at weddings, conduct funerals, preach every week, counsel, and visit the sick, we’re probably going to have to pay that person.
-There are pastors who serve for free, but they’re difficult to find, because they’re busy working their day jobs.
+There are pastors who serve freely, but they’re difficult to find, because they’re busy working day jobs.
 The bigger issue to consider, then, is whether we should continue structuring ministry in the way we’ve been.
 We need to ask ourselves, “Do we really want one person to serve in all these ways?”

-Third, there’s a big difference between Bible study in Paul’s day and Bible study today.
+Third, there’s a difference between Bible study in Paul’s day and Bible study today.
 In many ways, Bible study is more cumbersome and time-consuming for us than it was for Paul.
 Think of it: Paul was fluent in Hebrew and Greek, and he simply preached and wrote from his understanding of the Scriptures and from his understanding of God’s revelation to him.
 And since he lived in the ancient world, he didn’t need to study it.
 Instead of spending five years writing a dissertation on two verses in Galatians, he simply wrote the letter to Galatia perhaps in an hour or less.

 The Enduring Significance of Paul’s Example: Three Challenges